RawSharkYu/Data-Wrangling-Uda-Pj3/README.md

 # Uda-Proj3-Data-Wrangling
-This is for the project 3 of udacity, mainly about data wrangling.
+This is the project 3 of udacity, mainly about using Python to data wrangle.

 Using Python and Jupyter notebook to do the data wrangling.